 7.1.2.
 Partial paste of development parameters

-Use when pasting partial development parameters and parameters that are not development parameters (crop tool, spotting tools, and Partial correction tool) that are recorded in the paste buffer.
+Use when pasting partial development parameters and parameters that are not development parameters (crop tool, spotting tools, and Partial correction tool, as well as the Lens profile of Lens aberration controller) that are recorded in the paste buffer.

 The menu command [Parameters (P)]-[Partial paste of development parameters] displays the “Partial paste of development parameters” dialog.
 Clicking [Paste] button pastes the selected part of the parameters to the target images.